supercollider/supercollider/README_WINDOWS.md

 Known issues
 ============

+- READLINE/Command line-mode for sclang is not available.

 - Supernova is not available.

 - using shell commands from SC only works in a quite limited way (and always did).